apostrophecms/docs/docs/reference/module-api/module-overview.md

 | `'unprocessable'` | 422 |
 | `'unimplemented'` | 501 |

-Passing a different value as the first argument to `self.apos.error()` will set the response code to 500.
+Passing a different value as the first argument in `self.apos.error()` will set the response code to 500.
 <!-- TODO: Link to the method's own documentation page when available for more. -->

 #### `extendApiRoutes(self)`

 Extend the behavior of existing API routes (set in `apiRoutes`) in `extendApiRoutes`.
 This function must return an object as described in [`apiRoutes`](#apiroutes-self).

 Each extended API route function should accept the original function as `_super` and the `req` request object.
-They should return data in a similar format to the existing API route.
+Your extended API route function should return data in a similar format to the existing API route.

 ```javascript
 // modules/featured-product/index.js